Condo Fees: What you should know

 At Tribe, we're on a mission to build happier and healthier communities through connection and education and help Strata Councils/Condo Boards and owners understand the important aspects of Property Management.

 Now that we've covered condo fees let’s take on one more topic: Special Assessments.

 Special Assessments are additional funds collected from Condos (on top of condo maintenance ugh funds in the Reserve Fund or if a Board decision is conducted to decide against using current Reserve Funds.

 But...how are these different from condo maintenance fees?
 These expenses are ones that have not been included in the budget and can include expenses such as an unplanned roof repair.

 Commons Questions about Special Assessments:

-- What is the process to create a Special Assessment?
+- What is the process for creating a Special Assessment?
 Condo Boards will determine the required amount and once passed, they must provide notice to the Owners.

 - What do Boards determine about Special Assessments?
 The purpose of the Special Assessment, the total amount, the due date and the proportionate share.

 - What can you levy for?
-Urgent and unexpected maintenance, shortfalls in the Operating Fund, increases in the Reserve Fund and capital improvement in order to satisfy judgement.
+Urgent and unexpected maintenance, shortfalls in the Operating Fund, increases in the Reserve Fund and capital improvement in order to satisfy judgment.

 Note that any Special Assessment amounts collected cannot be paid back and must be paid into the Reserve Fund if there is excess.
 Hence, a good practice is to track the Special Assessment under a separate financial general ledger account!